Plan & Deploy

 Read CLI Runs & Log Viewer

-After you trigger Plan, you can review it in two layers: a summary in CLI Runs, and the full tool output in logs.
+After you trigger Plan or Deploy, you can review it in two layers: a summary in CLI Runs, and the full tool output in logs.

 Click to view